uutils/coreutils/README.md

 $ nix-env -iA nixos.uutils-coreutils
 ```

-## Uninstallation Instructions
+## Un-installation Instructions

-Uninstallation differs depending on how you have installed uutils.
+Un-installation differs depending on how you have installed uutils.
 If you used
 Cargo to install, use Cargo to uninstall.
 If you used GNU Make to install, use
 Make to uninstall.